2023 Most Popular Instructional Media Design Master's Degree Schools in New Jersey

 The following schools top our list of the Most Popular Instructional Media Design Master's Degree Colleges.

 Our analysis found New Jersey City University to be the most popular school for instructional media design students who want to pursue a master’s degree in New Jersey.
-Located in the city of Jersey City, NJCU is a public college with a moderately-sized student population.
+Located in the large city of Jersey City, NJCU is a public school with a medium-sized student population.

 Women make up 74% of the instructional media majors at the school.